 You may also want to reapply the sealer approx. once a year if needed.

-Since the cottage is for vacation purposes only, minimal kitchen supplies are needed, and the open cabinet is a perfect choice.
+And since the cottage is solely for vacation purposes, only essential kitchen supplies will be required.
+Therefore, the open cabinet is a perfect budget-friendly solution.

-I’m beginning to start decorating and have added a few touches already.
+I’m beginning to decorate and have added a few touches.
 I added the rug by Boutique Rugs, and these Copper Measuring Scoops are so fun.

 Don’t miss How To Decorate with Open Shelves and Ideas for Decorating Above Kitchen Cabinets for more kitchen decorating ideas.